 The Curriculum the children are taught at St. Saviour’s is wide and varied and is designed to give all learners the knowledge and skills they need for a successful life ahead of them.
 We ensure that we take into account the abilities and needs of all of our children and welcome the diversity and difference each and every child brings to our school.
 We give additional support where needed to children who may find learning more difficult and give further challenge for those who need it to help them extend their learning.
 Throughout the whole school, we ensure that the children are offered all areas of the curriculum.
 We are able to achieve this by planning topics and themes across the year.

 We follow the requirements of the National Curriculum and our school has taken time to create topics and themes which meet these requirements.
 All children are usually taught English and Maths in the morning with Foundation subjects (RE, Science, Computing, Humanities, PE, Art, DT, Spanish, PSHE, Music) taught in the afternoon.
 Within the topics that the children study with their class teacher, they will experience day trips, visiting experts as well as more usual lessons.
 We feel that it is vital for children to enjoy their lessons and have fun doing so – we do all that we are required plus add the magic ingredient of “Above and Beyond”.

-Each class has a topic web which is sent home every term as well as being available on the website in the 'Year Groups' section.
+Each class has an overview of the topics covered for the whole year available on the website in the 'Year Groups' section.
 If you have any questions about how you can help your child with their learning, please do not hesitate to talk to their class teacher or Ms. Woodford.

 Our teachers have an excellent knowledge of the year groups they teach and are able to plan effective and creative lessons for our children.
 Teachers hold different subject leadership roles and support each other with ideas to share their areas of expertise.